suyashkumar/particle-logger/README.md

 ```javascript
 "access_token" : "c51b571312b04a6884cc03eeb08b365c8ace0b15",
 ```
+(The above token and the one currently listed in `config.json` don't go anywhere, FYI)

 List the names of events that you want to log in the events array in `config/config.json`.
 The event name is the first argument the `Particle.publish` command.
 For example in `Particle.publish("temp", "10F");`, "temp" is the event name.
 For example to log "temp" and "air_quality" events: